This is Blog No 77

 Finally, this case illustrates the difficulty of providing the right focus for public dialogue.
 By instituting National Policy Statements (NPSs), the 2008 Planning Act tried to separate the discussion on ‘what we build’ from ‘where we build it’ in an attempt to avoid every separate major project planning application from re-opening the wider questions.
 Climate change is the widest ‘big-picture’ issue of them all, and there are many who will worry that asking Councillors in Surrey to take decisions by reference to matters of national or international policy priorities may be – as the phrase goes ‘above their pay grades’.

-However, in matters of public consultation, respondents have always offered their opinions on the bigger picture, and part of the skills-set for public engagement professionals is to know-how is to analyse such data and manage these situations.
+However, in matters of public consultation, respondents have always offered their opinions on the bigger picture, and part of the skills-set for public engagement professionals is the know-how to analyse such data and manage these situations.

 To conclude, the Supreme Court – and its failure to reach a unanimous decision – shows that there is still uncertainty as to the precise legal obligations of those wishing to promote projects and policies with troublesome consequences.
 But in terms of facilitating public dialogue and consultation, it there is absolute clarity that we need improved methods and more investment in the task of educating the public about the issues and securing its support for tough decisions at challenging times.